kaan9/kaan9/README.md

 ## [CdSS](https://github.com/UYasher/CdSS)
 `Python` `CSS` `OR-Tools` <br /> <br />
 CSS with optional variable constraints.
-This project implements a transpiler from a superset of CSS that includes variables and constraint programming to plain CSS using Google's OR-Tools and Lark.
+This project implements a transpiler from a superset of CSS that includes variables and constraint programming to plain CSS using Google's OR-Tools.
 This is a 2-person team final project for [CIS 189](https://www.cis.upenn.edu/~cis189/). <br />

 ## [Malbolge VM](https://github.com/kaan9/malbolge-vm)